27 September 2024

 All these claims and more are used to justify putting politics ahead of God, to preach division instead of peace, to be partisan instead of loving, to steal God’s pulpit and promote a competing kingdom.

-Sometimes candidates themselves take the pulpit.
+Sometimes churches let the candidates themselves take the pulpit.
 Pastors actually allow them to preach during a service.
 I’ve seen this done way too often.
 Sometimes the candidate knows better than to proclaim anyone other than Jesus, and actually delivers a message about Jesus, the gospel, and the kingdom; and good on them.
-But usually they can’t resist the temptation of trying to sway God’s people to follow them instead of him, and disguise it as following them both.
+But all too often they can’t resist the temptation of trying to sway God’s people to follow them instead of Jesus, and disguise it as following them both.
 As if Jesus shares his throne with anyone.

 If your pastor uses the pulpit to push candidates—whether blatantly or subtly—you need to object.
 Even though you might totally agree with your pastor’s politics: You still need to object.
 Politics have no business in the pulpit.
 That’s Jesus’s pulpit.
 Giving it over to any power but God’s is treason.